Updated July 1, 2023

 1. Pull the ‘alpine’ image without any tag as shown below:

 docker pull alpine

-In the above example, we can see that if we don’t provide any tag, the Docker daemon pulls the image with the ‘latest’ tag by default and pull the image only if there is an image that exists with the latest tag.
+In the above example, we can see that if we don’t provide any tag, the Docker daemon pulls the image with the ‘latest’ tag by default and pulls the image only if an image exists with the latest tag.

-2. Pull image with a specific tag, for example, we will pull the same ‘alpine’ image with a different tag i.e. ‘edge’ as shown below: –
+2. Pull an image with a specific tag; for example, we will pull the same ‘alpine’ image with a different tag i.e. ‘edge’, as shown below: –

 docker pull alpine:edge